chenmengchieh2012/beamforming_demo/README.md

 ### Change log:

 #### 2018/6/14
-First commit on this project
+First commit on this project.

+#### 2018/6/14 11:03
+Add the trasmittion header file.